UH-CI/reproducibility-workshop-git-jupyter/using_git_repo.md

 # Please enter the commit message for your changes.
 Lines starting
 # with '#' will be ignored, and an empty message aborts the commit.
-# On branch master
+# On branch main
-# Your branch is up-to-date with 'origin/master'.
+# Your branch is up-to-date with 'origin/main'.
 #
 # Changes to be committed:
 #       modified:   README.md